wei-potato/Train-llm-from-scratch/README.md

 [Circle Crop - 免费在线圆形裁剪图片工具](https://circlecrop.io/)
 circle crop image Transform your photos with our advanced circle crop image tool.
 Create perfect circle avatars, profile pictures, and more with precision control and instant high-quality results.

+[blur image](https://blurimage.io/) Experience the power of our technology.
+Apply professional-grade Gaussian blur effects with precision control and instant results.
+[imageo verlay tool can put image on image](https://imageoverlay.net/)  Experience the power of our technology.
+Create stunning overlay image compositions with precision blending control and instant results for professional overlay image projects.
+[fish eat fish game](https://fisheatfish.org/) its a very interesting game